What are Share Options?

 When the shares are sold, the employees who are still employed by the company will be liable for a reduced rate of capital gains tax (CGT).
 The entrepreneur’s relief rate is only 10%.
 Employees can also use their annual CGT exemption, so it is possible to pay less than 10% tax.

-What happens if an employee leaves before the company is sold?
+What happens if an employee leaves?

 When an employee leaves they can exercise their options but only if they are "vested".
 They would buy them at the value agreed when the options were granted.